I am determined to win the

 All families are unique, tell us about yours...

 My family is Oregon grown with midwest roots.
 The Oregon Ducks, hard work and education were always at the forefront of my family.
-Coming from farming and large families we have are always ready to roll up our sleeves and help out.
+Coming from farming and large families we are always ready to roll up our sleeves and help out.
 My favorite family tradition is watching movies and eating popcorn.

 Tell us about your personal passions, talents, and/or hobbies.